rsnash92/builda-club/docs/tokenomics.md

 2. **Create Value**: Non-tradeable club tokens focus on real value
 3. **Scale Sustainably**: Deflationary mechanics and network effects
 4. **Empower Communities**: Shared ownership and governance
+5. **Ensure Fairness**: Member-governed pricing prevents extraction

-The system creates a sustainable economy where builders are rewarded for creating value, communities own what they build, and the platform grows through network effects rather than speculation.
+The system creates a sustainable economy where builders are rewarded for creating value, communities own what they build, members control their own pricing democratically, and the platform grows through network effects rather than speculation.

 ---